maharmstone/quibble/README.md

 * Adjust the file freeldr.ini, if necessary - the default is for it to boot from the first partition of the first disk.
 You can also change the SystemPath to e.g. `SystemPath=btrfs(1e10b60a-8e9d-466b-a33a-21760829cf3a)\Windows`, referring to the partition by UUID rather than number.
+This is the Btrfs UUID, i.e. what shows up in the drive properties box on WinBtrfs, or what shows in `btrfs check` on Linux.

 * Add quibble.efi to your list of UEFI boot options, and hope that it works...

 Changelog
 ---------

+* 20210111
+  * Added support for GOP graphics
+  * Added support for TTF fonts
+  * Added rudimentary recovery of unclean Registry hives
+  * Added support for Btrfs compression

 * 20201108
   * Added support for Windows 10 2004 and 2009